Agia Varvara

-Agia Varvara (Αγία Βαρβάρα, meaning Saint Barbara) is a suburban town in the western part of the Athens agglomeration in Attica, Greece and a municipality in the West Athens regional unit.
+Agia Varvara (Αγία Βαρβάρα, meaning Saint Barbara) is a suburban town in the western part of the Athens agglomeration in Attica, Greece, and a municipality in the West Athens regional unit.

-Geography And Demographics
+Geography

 Agia Varvara is situated east of the mountain Aigaleo (Greek: Αιγάλεω).
 It is 6 km west of central Athens.
 The municipality has an area of 2.425 km^{2}.
 It is served by the Agia Varvara and Agia Marina stations on Line 3 of the Athens Metro.

 In terms of academic institutions, the area contains 2 campuses of West Attica University which in total includes approx 60,000 students according to 2023.

+History

+The Roma community in Agia Varvara originated from Constantinople and were refugees from the Greek–Turkish population exchange (1923).
+Over time, the Roma refugees sought to create a refuge for themselves and several families settled at Drapetsona, a site north of Piraeus; others went to Kato Petralona, a refugee neighbourhood of Athens, while housing initially consisted of tents, later huts and sheds.

+The site of Agia Varvara was the location of a psychiatric hospital amid bare wilderness until the mid-1930s when 50 Roma families settled in the area.
+Agia Varvara was on the periphery of the developed municipalities and lacked transport and utility services.
+The locality was initially composed of tents, later replaced by permanent structures like shacks as dispersed Roma refugees from Drapetsona, Kato Petralona and Salonica resettled there.
+The settlement grew as Pontian Greeks and internal rural Greek migrants settled during the 1950s and 1960s.
+Toward the late 20th century, Agia Varvara was a working class suburb.